juanibiapina/gob/docs/daemon.md

 ## State Management

-- **In-memory only**: All job metadata lives in daemon memory
+- **SQLite persistence**: All job and run metadata stored in `state.db`
-- **No persistence**: If daemon crashes, all state is lost
+- **Crash recovery**: Unclean shutdowns detected via `shutdown_clean` flag
+- **Orphan handling**: Orphaned processes killed on daemon restart
-- **Log files persist**: Job output written continuously to disk
+- **Log files persist**: Job output written continuously to disk in state directory
-- **Clean slate on crash**: Next command auto-starts a fresh daemon

 Jobs are children of the daemon process.
-If the daemon crashes, jobs may continue running as orphans.
+If the daemon crashes, the database retains job metadata.
+On restart, the daemon:
+1. Detects the unclean shutdown
+2. Finds runs still marked as "running" in the database
+3. Verifies if the processes still exist (checking PID, start time, and command)
+4. Kills any orphaned processes that match
+5. Marks all runs as stopped

 ## Daemon Lifecycle